-- Standard work practices which include instruction on how work is to be performed so that risk of injury or illness are eliminated or minimized. - Instruction of workers in standard work procedures - Instruction and assessment of competency in use of plant and equipment. - Co-ordination of different work groups and activities. - Emergency and first aid procedures. - Health and safety specific work practices including isolation and confined space entry and hazard reporting procedures. - · Manual handling procedures.
+- Standard work practices which include instructions on how work is to be performed so that the risk of injury or illness is eliminated or minimised. - Instruction of workers in standard work procedures - Instruction and assessment of competency in the use of plant and equipment. - · Coordination of different work groups and activities. - · Emergency and first aid procedures. - Health and safety-specific work practices, including isolation and confined space entry and hazard reporting procedures. - · Manual handling procedures.